Stage 1: The Precursor Stage (part-time)

-- The precursor stage will last one week in the run up to the 'event stage' (online and part-time 3 to 6 May).
+- The precursor stage will last one week in the run up to the 'event stage' (Monday 15 May – Friday 19 May 2023).

-Please apply through Flexi-Grant.
-Participants are expected to attend the full duration of the event.
-This is a full time engagement and engaging part time impacts other team members and your learning potential.
+Applicants should be able to commit to the duration of the event.
 The Alan Turing Institute is committed to supporting individual circumstances, please do not hesitate to email [email protected] to discuss any reasonable adjustments.

 The challenges are:

 Spatiotemporal analysis of species in the UK using the largest publicly accessible source of biodiversity data